-For more information on mindfulness meditation and using it to deal with the negative emotions that can be brought up during infertility, please check out this great conversation that I had with clinical psychologist Judy Robinson (which is also available to read).
+For more information on mindfulness meditation and using it to deal with the negative emotions that can be brought up during infertility, please check out this great conversation that I had with clinical psychologist Judy Robinson.

 Domar A.D, Rooney K.L, Wiegand B, Orav, E.J, Alper M.M, Berger B.M, Nikolovski J. Impact of a group mind/body intervention on pregnancy rates in IVF patients.
 FERTILITY AND STERILITY Volume: 95 Issue: 7 Pages: 2269-2273 Published: 2011.